kubeshop/testkube/docs/executor-ginkgo.md

 ## **Test Environment**

 Let's try some simple Ginkgo.
 Testkube's Ginkgo Executor is using the `ginkgo` binary and allows configuring it's behavior using arguments.
-Because Ginkgo projects are quite complicated in terms of directory structure.
-We'll need to load them from a Git directory.
+Because Ginkgo projects are quite complicated in terms of directory structure, we'll need to load them from a Git directory.

 You can find example projects in the repository here: https://github.com/kubeshop/testkube-executor-ginkgo/tree/main/examples.